William Wobbler

 William Wobbler is a video game developed by Antony Crowther and released by Wizard Development in 1985 for the Commodore 64 and ZX Spectrum.

 Gameplay

 The player must guide William to find ten pieces of a puzzle, hidden throughout a vast landscape of caverns.

 Competition

 The game was distributed with a second disk labelled "Competition Disk."
 When the game was completed, a file was to be saved to this disk and sent to Wizard Development who awarded an undisclosed prize for the first entry received.

+The game's author stated in 2014 that the prize was never claimed.
+No definite solution to the puzzle is known.